Brian Myers

 Brian Myers (born April 20, 1985) is an American professional wrestler.
-He is currently signed to Impact Wrestling, where he is a former one-time Impact Digital Media Champion and one-time TNA World Tag Team Champion.
+He is signed to Total Nonstop Action Wrestling (TNA), where he is a member of The System.
+He is a three-time TNA World Tag Team Champion, having held the title with Trevor Lee and Eddie Edwards twice, and is also a former one-time TNA Digital Media Champion.
+He is best known for his tenures in WWE from 2006 to 2014 and 2016 to 2020 under the ring name Curt Hawkins.

-He is best known for his tenures in WWE from 2006–2014 and 2016–2020 under the ring name Curt Hawkins.
 Myers signed with WWE in 2006 and was assigned to their developmental territories.
 In 2007, he was called up to the main roster and would eventually win the WWE Tag Team Championship with Zack Ryder as a part of La Familia.
 In 2014, he departed from WWE and returned to the independent circuit and worked there until 2016 when he re-signed with WWE.
 Shortly after his return, he amassed a WWE record 269-match losing streak which ended at WrestleMania 35 when he won the WWE Raw Tag Team Championship with Zack Ryder, almost ten years after they last held any titles as a team.